alchemyplatform/eth-provider-benchmark/README.md

 # Benchmark of Ethereum Service Providers

-This benchmark allows you to compare the accuracy and consitency of ethereum service providers, including Alchemy, Infura and CloudFlare, head to head on a suite of tests.
+This benchmark allows you to compare the accuracy and consistency of Ethereum service providers, including Alchemy, Infura and CloudFlare, head to head on a suite of tests.

 ## Installation